-Regulation 34 of the Local Government (Financial Management) Regulations 1996 requires that monthly financial reports be presented at an ordinary council meeting within two months of the end of the relevant month.
+Regulation 34 of the Local Government (Financial Management) Regulations 1996 requires the monthly financial reports be presented at an Ordinary Council Meeting within two months of the end of the relevant month.
 Failure to accept this report may result in the Town not meeting its legislative obligations.

-By not approving the Budget Aendments in the Recommendation, Officers will be required to allocate spending for this project across two different accounts, one Operating and one Capital.
-Ultimately journals will be required to move these expenses to one account where there will not be adequate corresponding budget.
+By not approving the budget amendments in the recommendation, officers will be required to allocate spending for this project across two different accounts, one operating and one capital.
+Ultimately journal will be required to move these expenses to one account where the will not be adequate corresponding budget.